kevinsadi/ImageBot/README.md

-# PrettyAnimeBot
+# ImageBot
-Replaces images on webpages with pretty anime girls.
-Also makes cool sounds.
+Replaces images on webpages with whatever images the user wants Also makes cool sounds.